ted-tanner/entries-backend/Readme.md

 ### Client

+* When sending bytes, consider endianness
+* Before user leaves budget, check if user is the only user with write priviledges.
+If so, suggest to user that they give someone write priviledges before leaving the budget
 * Follow password guidelines from NIST (perhaps require more characters given that user data is encrypted using the given password)
 * The client needs to make sure the UNIX timestamp it receives from the server when refreshing token is within a minute of the client's UNIX timestamp
 * Currency should be specified on each budget, default currency in user_preferences